Call-for-Code-for-Racial-Justice/Truth-Loop/README.md

 **talk about some of the extensions, dilemmas and technical issues we've talked about but didn't completely cover**
 - deployment (hosted or independent deployments)
 - customizing instance if hosted
-- security
+- **security:** an efficient expansion to secure data storage (particularly regarding the video implementation)
 - privacy issues around videos and location information
-- the challenges of sourcing legislation information
+- **sourcing legislation information:** several data sources will be required to adapt the solution for all locales, therefore expansion of this project will be impacted massively by taking into account the structures of legislation from other countries.
 - policy upload - who provides the implementation
 - who does the work of curating
 - how is video or accompanying text reviewed or moderated